rosineygp/mkdkr/README.md

 ## • 1 dot

-Destroy all containers initialized in a job.
+[optional] Destroy all containers initialized in a job.

+> At end of job it is called implicitly.

 **Parameters:**
 - None